-- Encourage a spread of ratings across the scale, making it truly difficult for students to justify a rating of 7.
+- Encourage a spread of ratings across the scale, making it truly difficult for students to justify the highest rating in the rubric.

 - Use concrete terms (e.g. The paper provides necessary definitions clearly and consistently) rather than generic descriptors (e.g., Good, Poor) in your Rating Rubrics.

-- Each Rating Rubrics should represent a single course concept or principle for assessment.
-It is better to have two different Rating Rubrics when having students assess two different features of the assignment.
+- Each Rating Prompt should represent a single course concept or principle for assessment.
+It is better to have two different Rating Prompts when having students assess two different features of the assignment.

 - If you leave a middling entry blank, the scale will omit that level entirely.
 For example, if you only put values in 1,3,5,7 with the rest blank, then students will have a 4-point scale.

 - Use a spread of ratings across the scale.
 You can choose any spread of ratings between 1 and 10.
 Best practices recommends at least three rating levels for each rating prompt.

 Writing an effective Rubric within the Peerceptiv framework is critical to your success while using this tool.
 We offer additional personalized support to instructors as they create rubrics.
 Please, reach out to Peerceptiv Support for this free rubric support.